iamchinamy/git-practice/readme.txt

 test hello, this is Chinami, talking to you.
+I am trying to upload to remote repository.